DimanNe/dimanne.github.io/docs/Linux/apps/git.md

     Without `--remote`, the sha will be taken from parent state, with `--remote`, the sha will be taken from the branch specified in .gitmodules.

+**Broken `push --recurse-submodules=on-demand`**

+Note that `git push --recurse-submodules=on-demand` is broken.

+You would expect that `git push` has the following invariant/contact: *after successful push, (1) remote branch (2) remote-tracking branch and (3) local branch should have same SHA*.

+This is NOT what `git push --recurse-submodules=on-demand` does.
+The crux of the issue is that git submodules does not know anything about branches.
+What `git push --recurse-submodules=on-demand` does is check if SHA of the head of the local branch exists **somewhere** on remote server.
+If it exists, it does nothing (regardless of the states of remote branch and local branch).
+In other words, it does not advance local branch, as regular `git pull` does, because the required commit already exists somewhere on remote.
+If if does not exist, it pushes the SHA.

 ### **Useful config**